Skip to product information

 2. Select PPQ-587 in the dropdown menu and click "Get Started".

 3. Login and follow the instructions to obtain a permit.
-You may list "Eligible Taxa" instead of listing all the species you'd like to import.
+It's best to list "Eligible Taxa" instead of listing all the species you'd like to import so you don't need to worry about missing any species you ordered.

-4. Once you receive your permit, email us a PDF copy, including the yellow/green coloured labels.
+4. Once you receive your permit, promptly email us 2 documents: a copy of your permit and a copy of the yellow/green shipping labels.
 Tell us if which USDA station you want us to send the seeds to.
-If not mentioned we will choose a random one.
-Also let us know your order number.
+If not mentioned we will choose one.
 Our email is grow@cicadaseeds.ca

-5. We are not able to send any pepper or tomato seeds, or any bulbils due to restrictions.
+5. We are not able to send any pepper or tomato seeds, or any live plant materials to the US due to restrictions.

 Shipping Internationally